 Taking Action on Climate Justice

-We can’t stop climate change entirely, but with global, collective action, we can reduce the extent of warming and we can be prepared for what is to come.
+We can’t stop climate change entirely, but with global, collective action, we can reduce the extent of warming and prepare for what is to come.
 The longer that meaningful climate action is delayed, the more difficult it will be to address it, and the more harm it will do.